 Click on the FIND OER tab on the main menu.
-Once there you’ll see four media categories.
+Once there, you’ll find a link to our OER Resource Repository.

 We’ll try YouTube for now.
-Click on the YouTube logo.
+Click on the YouTube logo under Open Videos & Audio.
 Once inside that page click on the YouTube logo again (or simply go to http://youtube.com).

 Type in your keyword and click the search button that looks like a magnifier.

-You will see the list of videos that corresponds to your keyword.
+You will see the list of videos that correspond to your keyword.